- — Kosher, Raw, Vegan

 - Cook until cornmeal thickened, frequently stirring.

-How to make Cheddar Jalapeño Cornbread Muffins
+How to Make Cheddar Jalapeño Cornbread Muffins